ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
         Cuts a segment of time series for training.
 Randomly chooses starting point.
 <br>
-        :param hits: hits timeseries
+        hits: hits timeseries
 <br>
-        :param args: pass-through data, will be appended to result
+        args: pass-through data, will be appended to result
 <br>
         :return: result of cut() + args
 <br>